spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Pro/spreadsheetdownload.md

 **default:** `false`

-This option defines if the sibling entities should be exported as well.
+This option determines whether sibling entities should be exported as well.

 ### deepLevel

 **default:** `1`

-This option defines how deep the sibling entities should be exported.
+This option defines how deep sibling entities should be exported.

 ### showOptions

 **default:** `true`

-This option defines if the options dialog should be shown to the user.
+This option determines whether the options dialog should be shown to the user.

 ## API